 Human papillomavirus (HPV) vaccine is offered to girls and boys aged 12-13 years as part of the UK immunisation schedule.
-It protects against cancer of the neck of the womb (cervical cancer).
+It protects against cancer of the neck of the womb (cervical cancer) and some vaginal and anal cancers.

 Vaccination is also offered to men who have sex with men, up to the age of 45 years.